 After impressing at the Kiln Theatre, Sherlock's Amanda Abingdon will reprise her role alongside rising star Laurie Kynaston, who was last on the West End stage in The Ferryman.

-Director Micheal Longhurst, who has just taken over as head of the Donmar Warehouse, oversees a slick and precise production, which emphasises the raw emotion of Zeller's dialogue.
+Director Michael Longhurst, who has just taken over as head of the Donmar Warehouse, oversees a slick and precise production, which emphasises the raw emotion of Zeller's dialogue.

 Tickets for The Son at Duke of York's Theatre are now on sale.
 Click here to book.